TomasBoda/audio-visualiser/docs/documentation.md

 y_prev = y;
 ```

-This purpose of this whole process is to make the lower frequencies take up more horizontal space in the window, so the frequency spectrum plot looks less rugged.
+This purpose of this whole process is to make the lower frequencies take up more horizontal space in the window, so the frequency spectrum plot looks less uneven and more equally distributed among the horizontal axis.

 #### Circular Visualiser
 The [Circular](../src/gui/visualisers/circular/Circular.h) visualiser plots the frequency spectrum around a central circle.
 It uses basic geometric operations to calculate the `x` and `y` coordinates of each frequency bin based on the angle and magnitude of the frequency bin.

+There is one non-trivial thing about this visualiser that needed to be dealt with to ensure smooth animation. \
+Adjacent frequency bins can very in magnitudes to quite a great extent.
+Therefore, the circular plot looks very spiky uneven.
+Therefore, I decided to average adjacent frequencies, which minimizes their difference in magnitudes, resulting in a much more smooth visualisation.

-There is one important thing about the plotting that is non-trivial, which is averaging adjacent frequency bins, so that the whole animation is smoother and less spiky.
-For this, I created a helper variable `smoothing_factor`, which is an integer value representing the number of adjacent frequency bins to be averaged.
-The greater the number is, the more smooth the visualisation is.
+For this, I created a helper variable `smoothing_factor`, which is an integer constant representing the number of adjacent frequency bins to be averaged.
+The greater the number is, the smoother the visualisation is.

 Averaging the frequency bins is calculated in each tick of the visualisation and works as follows.